faust64/highwaytohell/API.md

 hidden inputs: a user ID as kept in cassandra, and our token.
 User has now to enter is 2FA code and submit it (to `/login/2fa`).

-The last validation would user the hidden userid field retrieving user email address.
+The last validation would use the hidden userid field retrieving user email address.
 Email address is used to retrive our 2FA token from Redis
 - note retrieving the token will drop it from dataset, preventing from it being used twice.
 Retrieved token is compared to the one sent by